MarcelBolten/phpeggy/README.md

     value is `''` or `null`, no namespace will be used.
   * `parserClassName` - name of generated class for parser (default: `Parser`).
   * `mbstringAllowed` - whether to allow usage of PHP's `mb_*` functions which depend on the `mbstring` extension being installed (default: `true`).
 This can be disabled for compatibility with a wider range of PHP configurations, but this will also disable several features of Peggy (case-insensitive string matching, case-insensitive character classes, and empty character classes).
-Attempting to use these features with `mbstringAllowed: false` will cause `generate` to throw an error.
+Attempting to use these features with `mbstringAllowed: false` will cause `check` to throw an error.

 Using the Parser
 ----------------